drozdziak1/drozdziak1.github.io/_drafts/kernel-safari-4.md

 release new versions of your hardware more often than you can afford?

-**But!** What if you're using a protocol that has its frequencies and signal strength regulated different countries?
-Would all of these regulations stay unchanged forever?
+**But!** What if you're using a protocol that has its frequencies and signal strength regulated in different countries?
+Would all of those regulations stay the same forever?
 Could you afford a flash so big that all the configs fit on a single device?

 What if you could design your hardware so that **the OS can load a firmware